CasparCG/casparcg.com/docs/guides/linux-headless.md

 :::note
 This has been written and tested on Ubuntu 24.04, but should be translatable to other ubuntu/debian based distributions with little effort.
-It require CasparCG 2.5.0 or later, earlier versions do not support running without a x11 server.
+It requires CasparCG 2.5.0 or later, earlier versions do not support running without a x11 server.
 :::

 The aim of this, is to setup a server to run CasparCG on startup, without needing any manual intervention or login or user session.